thanwinnikki/tp/docs/UserGuide.md

 <a name="hexadecimal"></a>
 * **Hexadecimal**: Hexadecimal describes a base-16 number system.
 That is, it describes a numbering system containing 16 sequential numbers as base units (including 0) before adding a new position for the next number.

+<a name="cli-glossary"></a>
+* **CLI**: CLI stands for command line interface.
+Through the CLI, users interact with a system or application by typing in text (commands).
+The command is typed on a specific line following a visual prompt from the computer.

+<a name="gui-glossary"></a>
+* **GUI**: GUI stands for graphical user interface.
+The graphical user interface is a form of user interface that allows users to interact with electronic devices through graphical icons and audio indicator such as primary notation, instead of text-based user interfaces, typed command labels or text navigation.